benhowell/benhowell.github.com/_drafts/open_plan_office_is_not_cost_effective.md

 <br/>

 "Open plan".
-Words that make an introvert cringe and an extrovert smile.
+Words that make an introvert cringe and an extrovert jump for joy and then talk to someone about it for the next ten minutes.
 Today I won't be running the introvert vs extrovert argument, although perfectly valid, for this article.
 I will however debate the topic with everyone in mind and what might be best for all, including the company.

 #### The Argument for Open Plan Work Spaces
 blah